AAYUSH00121/guessgame/README.md

 # guessGame
-Small Project Made with HTML,CSS And Javascript Features like- How many guesses are left.
+Small Project Made with HTML,CSS And Javascript Features like- How many guesses are left,
-               what are the privious Guesses.
+               what are the previous Guesses.